How to install MediaWiki manually

 - Download the MediaWiki installation .tar.gz file at https://www.mediawiki.org/wiki/Download to your local computer.

 - Use FTP or SCP to upload the .tar.gz file to your A2 Hosting account.

 - Log in to your account using SSH, and then change to the directory where you uploaded the .tar.gz file.

 - Type the following command, replacing x.y.z with the version of the .tar.gz file you uploaded in step 2:

 At the command prompt, type the following command, replacing x.y.z with the version of the .tar.gz file:

 - This command assumes that you want to install MediaWiki in your account's document root directory.
 If you want to install MediaWiki in a subdirectory instead, add it to the destination path.

-- If you have an unmanaged product (such as a Cloud VPS, dynamic VPS, or Flex Dedicated Server), your document root directory may be somewhere else, such as /var/www/html.
+- If you have an unmanaged product (such as an unmanaged VPS or Dedicated Server), your document root directory may be somewhere else, such as /var/www/html.
 Consult your Linux distribution's documentation for the document root directory location.